swiftotter/driver/README.md

 ## Connection Information

-Connection information goes into a folder named `driver`.
+Connection information goes into a folder named `.driver`.
 The files that are recognized inside these folders are:
 * `pipelines.yaml`
 * `commands.yaml`